MaastrichtU-IDS/fair-metadata/README.md

 It runs [SPARQL queries](https://github.com/MaastrichtU-IDS/fair-metadata/tree/master/fair_metadata/queries) against the SPARQL endpoint provided by the user to produce [HCLS dataset statistics](https://www.w3.org/TR/hcls-dataset/) for the dataset.

-Metadata are returned in the RDF Turtle format.
+> Metadata are produced in the RDF Turtle format.

 ## Prerequisites